ballerina-platform/blog/_posts/2023-07-07-announcing-ballerina-2201.7.0-swan-lake-update-7.md

 }
 ```

-For more information on the usage of grouping, see [Grouping](https://ballerina.io/learn/work-with-data-using-queries-in-ballerina/#grouping).
+For an example on the usage of grouping, see [Group the deaths by the continent](https://ballerina.io/learn/work-with-data-using-queries-in-ballerina/#group-the-deaths-by-the-continent).

 Other than these new features, from this release onwards, you can [verify Ballerina artifacts using the Cosign CLI and Rekor APIs](https://ballerina.io/downloads/verify-ballerina-artifacts).
 Furthermore, this release brings a range of notable additions and improvements to the language, runtime, standard library, and developer tools.